 Oversight of all College safeguarding arrangements is through the College Safeguarding Management Group.
-This group is chaired by the College Group Director of Quality and includes representation from the Governing Body.
-The group has a diverse membership and provides an effective forum for the monitoring, review and shaping of College safeguarding arrangements.
+This group is chaired by the Deputy CEO, Jason Faulkner, and includes representation from the Governing Body.
+The group has a diverse membership and provides an effective forum for the monitoring, review and shaping of college safeguarding arrangements.